1919 Alabama Crimson Tide football team: Mississippi A&M

 In their final game of the season, Alabama defeated the Mississippi A&M (now known as Mississippi State University) Aggies 14–6 on Thanksgiving at Rickwood Field.
 After a scoreless first half, H. S. Little scored the Aggies' only points of the game with his 80-yard kickoff return that opened the third quarter.
 Alabama then took the lead later in the third on a short Riggs Stephenson touchdown run.
 They then made the final score 14–6 in the fourth after T. L. Brown blocked an A&M punt that was recovered by Ike Rogers in the endzone for a touchdown.
-The victory improved Alabama's all-time record against Mississippi A&M to 7–4–1.